wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

   Email : wilsomwong040727@gmail.com
 - I hope anyone can help us to create a PERFECT EFI to Asus TUF FX504GE Hackintosh.
   (This also my purpose to create this repositories)

+## BIG Announcement !
+Don't use Monterey file because have many bug and can't update system .
+Just download Ventura EFI and update to Ventura for ensure stable, thanks !

 ## Update Logs
 ### 4 Nov 2022